'Twelfth Night' announced as summer's Shakespeare Festival production

 "Twelfth Night," Shakespeare's romantic comedy involving twins and mistaken identity, has been announced as this summer's mainstage St. Louis Shakespeare Festival production.

-Performances will run from May 31 through June 25 in Forest Park's Shakespeare Glen,, with opening night set for June 2.
-Directed by Chicago-based theater artist Lisa Portes, the play will be set in contemporary Miami and feature a largely Latino cast.
+Performances will run from May 31 through June 25 in Forest Park's Shakespeare Glen, with opening night set for June 2.
+Directed by Chicago-based theater artist Lisa Portes, the play will be set in contemporary Miami and will feature a largely Latino cast.

-Producing artist director Tom Ridgely described Portes as "one of the most accomplished artists that we've been able to bring to St. Louis, and to the festival.
+Producing artistic director Tom Ridgely described Portes as "one of the most accomplished artists that we've been able to bring to St. Louis and to the festival.
 So that's really exciting."

 People are also reading…